complexphoton/MESTI.m/mumps/macOS/README.md

 ### OpenBLAS

-We use the BLAS and LAPACK implementation from Apple's Accelerate framework by default, which does not require external installation.
+We use the BLAS and LAPACK implementation from Apple's Accelerate framework by default.
 However, on an intel-based system it has been tested that OpenBLAS has better performance.
 Thus we also provide the option of linking with OpenBLAS in those make files.
 To install OpenBLAS, type

 ```
 brew install openblas